timwaters/mapwarper/README_API.md

 | ------------- | ---------  |
 | GET           | http://mapwarper.net/maps/geosearch?bbox=y.min,x.min,y.max,x.max |

-Returns a paginated list of warped maps that either intersect or fall within a specified geographic area, which is specified by a bounding box.
+Returns a paginated list of warped maps that either intersect or fall within a particular geographic area, which is specified by a bounding box.

 **Parameters**